• Skip to primary navigation

 Jump to Recipe Print Recipe

-Peanut butter balls don't need to be just a Christmas candy.
-In this updated and healthier version, we replace the powdered sugar with a small amount of maple syrup and use all-natural peanut butter.
+Peanut butter balls with Rice Krispies don't need to be just a Christmas candy (salted caramels or rum balls, anyone??).
+In this updated and healthier recipe, we replace the powdered sugar with a small amount of maple syrup and use all-natural peanut butter.

 Jump to: